 #

 - OpenAI GPT-4: state of the art.
-Allows NSFW if you tell it to, though somewhat resistant to it.
 You pay per use, more than any other service.
+The cost can become VERY expensive the longer the conversation goes.

 - OpenAI GPT 3.5 Turbo: nowhere close to GPT-4, but some people find it serviceable.
-Allows NSFW.
+Very cheap.

 - NovelAI: they're quite poor at chatting.
 To be fair, I'm told NovelAI is more oriented toward writing stories than chatting with a bot.
 You pay a fixed monthly fee for unlimited generations.